Why would my child need a video laryngeal stroboscopy?

-This procedure is most often performed in the office, and may be recommended during your child’s initial evaluation with a pediatric otolaryngologist (Ear, Nose and Throat surgeon) in the Voice Clinic at Nationwide Children’s Hospital.
-Your child’s surgeon will discuss this recommendation with you prior to performing the test to ensure it is done as comfortably as possible for your child.
+This procedure is most often performed in the office, and may be recommended during your child’s initial evaluation with a Pediatric ENT Surgeon at Nationwide Children’s or when referred to the Voice Clinic.
+Your Surgeon will discuss this recommendation with you, and why it is being recommended prior to performing the test, to ensure it is done as comfortably as possible for you and your child.

-What should I expect after my child has a video laryngeal stoboscopy (VLS)?
+What should I expect after my child has a video laryngeal stoboscopy?